A41900/freecodecamp-javascript/README.md

-# FreeCodeCamp – JavaScript Algorithms and Data Structures
+# FreeCodeCamp – JavaScript Algorithms & Mini Projects

-This repository contains my solutions to the FreeCodeCamp JavaScript Algorithms and Data Structures Certification.
+This repository contains my solutions and practice exercises developed while completing the **FreeCodeCamp JavaScript Algorithms and Data Structures** certification.
-The goal is to improve my understanding of JavaScript fundamentals, problem-solving and algorithmic thinking while building a clean and organised coding portfolio.
+The goal is to strengthen my understanding of JavaScript fundamentals, problem-solving, algorithmic thinking, and build a clean and well-structured coding portfolio.

 ---

-## 📁 Structure
+## 📁 Repository Structure

-- **basic-algorithms** — simple algorithm challenges
-- **intermediate-algorithms** — more complex logic exercises (coming soon)
-- **functional-programming** — practice with map, filter, reduce (coming soon)
-- **projects** — the final certification projects (coming soon)

-More challenges will be added as I progress.
+### 🔹 **basic-algorithms/**
+Introductory exercises focused on logic, loops, mathematical reasoning, and array/object manipulation.
+Examples include:
+- Smallest common multiple
+- Sum of prime numbers
+- Symmetric difference between arrays
+- Filtering and sorting objects

 ---

+### 🔹 **Intermediate-algorithms/**
+More complex logic exercises involving CRUD operations, data handling, and multi-step logic.
+Current exercise:
+- Inventory Management System

+---

+### 🔹 **mini-projects/**
+Small interactive projects built with **HTML, CSS, and JavaScript** to practice DOM manipulation and real UI behavior:
+- ⭐ Favorite Icon Toggler
+- ⚽ Football Team Cards
+*(more mini-projects will be added as I progress)*

+---

+### 🔹 **functional-programming/**
+Exercises using `map()`, `filter()`, `reduce()` and other functional programming concepts.
+*(coming soon)*

+---

 ## 🚀 Progress

-- ✓ Basic algorithms
+- ✓ Basic Algorithms
+- ✓ Mini Projects
-- ☐ Intermediate algorithms
+- ✓ Intermediate Algorithms
-- ☐ Functional programming
+- ☐ Functional Programming
-- ☐ Final projects
+- ☐ Final FreeCodeCamp Projects

 ---

-## 🧠 Technologies
+## 🧠 Technologies Used

 - JavaScript (ES6+)
+- HTML5 & CSS3 (for mini-projects)
 - Git & GitHub
 - VS Code

 ---

+## 🎯 Purpose of This Repository

+This repository serves as:

+- a study hub for reinforcing core JavaScript skills
+- a record of my learning journey
+- part of my portfolio as I transition into the tech industry
+- a demonstration of consistency, problem-solving and clean code practices

+---

-## 📌 Notes
+## 📝 Notes

-All solutions are written by me while studying for the FreeCodeCamp certification.
+All solutions are written by me while studying for the FreeCodeCamp certification and building confidence in JavaScript coding.